Library recovery from flow cells

 Check your MinION flow cell

 We highly recommend that you check the number of pores in your flow cell prior to starting a sequencing experiment.
-This should be done within three months of purchasing for MinION flow cells.
+This should be done within 12 weeks of purchasing for MinION flow cells.
 Oxford Nanopore Technologies will replace any flow cell with fewer than 800 pores when the result is reported within two days of performing the flow cell check, and when the storage recommendations have been followed.
 To do the flow cell check, please follow the instructions in the Flow Cell Check document.

 IMPORTANT